St Wilfrid's Church, Haywards Heath: History

 The station offered rapid travel to London and Brighton, and was surrounded by low-grade, mostly empty land.
 Within 20 years, residential and commercial development had been stimulated and the population—about 100 in 1841—had risen significantly.
-The Inclosure Act of 1858 released more land for development; the heath was fully enclosed in 1861.
+An inclosure act of 1858 released more land for development; the heath was fully enclosed in 1861.
 At this time there was no permanent Anglican place of worship, and the growing town was administered as part of the Parish of Cuckfield.
 The venue for Haywards Heath's first Anglican services was the loft of a carpenter's workshop on Milton Road near the station.
 Worshippers had to climb a ladder to get into the room.
 Clergy from Cuckfield held these services for several years, until Reverend Robert Wyatt moved from Staffordshire to Haywards Heath and took on the ministry, starting the Wyatt family's 74-year association with Anglican worship in the town.
 In 1856, two unmarried sisters, Anne and Frances Dealtry, who lived locally in a mansion called Bolnore, paid for the construction of Haywards Heath's first school.
 It was decided that the building should be used for religious services as well; the first was held in December 1856, and children enrolled at the school (named St Wilfrid's) from 1857.